 Now more than ever there is a need to frequently clean surfaces.
-Many of the cleaning solutions used to clean high traffic, often contaminated surfaces are highly acidic or alkaline.
+Many of the solvent and water-based cleaning solutions used to clean high traffic, often contaminated surfaces are highly acidic or alkaline.
 In addition, in order for the cleaners to work an extended dwell time on the surface is often required.
 This can pose a unique challenge for formulators who need to produce a solution with stable viscosity at extreme pH.

-The Problem with Gum Thickeners
+Xanthan Gum Thickeners